Reservation of Separate Amenities Act, 1953: Introduction of the bill

-He made it clear in a further statement before parliament that the governments legislation would end all further court action to apply equality of amenities to all the races in South Africa:
+He made it clear in a further statement before parliament that the government's legislation would end all further court action to apply equality of amenities to all the races in South Africa:

 It was never the intention of Parliament to say…that if you reserve something for one group, equal provision should be made in every respect for the other group.
 In our country we have civilised people, we have semi-civilised people and we have uncivilised people.
 The Government of this country gives each section facilities according to the circumstances of each.